(xii) Provisions

 Market risk is the possibility of loss mainly due to fluctuation in the interest rates and foreign currency exchange rates.
 To mitigate the lending interest rate risk, the Company has a committee which periodically reviews its lending rates based on market conditions, ongoing interest rates of the peers and incremental cost of borrowings.

 The Company's borrowings comprise of both floating rate and fixed rate borrowings linked to benchmark rates as applicable.
-For the foreign currency borrowings, the Company mitigates the risk due to floating interest rate by taking hedging arrangements and periodically monitoring the floating rate linked portfolio.
+For the foreign currency borrowings, the Company mitigates the risk due to floating interest rate by taking hedging arrangements and periodically monitoring the floating rate-linked portfolio.

-The foreign exchange borrowings from overseas lending agencies exposes the company to foreign currency exchange rate movement risk.
+The foreign exchange borrowings from overseas lending agencies expose the company to foreign currency exchange rate movement risk.
 As per the Board approved policy, company mitigates the foreign currency exchange rate risk by undertaking various derivative instruments to hedge the risk such as Principal only swap, Currency and Interest Rate Swaps (derivatives transactions), forward contracts etc. These derivative contracts, carried at fair value, have varying maturities depending upon the underlying contract requirement and risk management strategy of the Company.

 I. Foreign currency risk: -

-21. As per the Board approved Foreign Exchange and Derivative Risk Management Policy of the Company, an open exposure on foreign currency borrowings (40% of outstanding amount) is permissible.
-The open exposure as at 31.03.2024 is '2,06,229.85 Lakhs (previous year: '1,88,629.68 Lakhs) which is 22.18 % (previous year: 18.62%) of the outstanding foreign currency borrowing and is within the permissible limits.
+20. As per the Board approved Foreign Exchange and Derivative Risk Management Policy of the Company, an open exposure on foreign currency borrowings (40% of outstanding amount) is permissible.
+The open exposure as on 31 March 2025 is ' 2,360.71 crores (previous year: ' 2,062.30 crores) which is 27.68 % (previous year: 22.18 %) of the outstanding foreign currency borrowing and is within the permissible limits.

-Out of the said open exposure , part hedging has been done for EURO 30.38 Million (previous year: EURO 30.38 million) by taking Principal Only Swap (USD/INR) for USD 33.73 million (previous year: USD 33.73 million) equivalent to '28,118.97 Lakhs (previous year: '27,728.76 Lakhs).
+Out of the said open exposure , part hedging has been done for EURO 30.38 Million (previous year: EURO 30.38 Million) by taking Principal Only Swap (USD/INR) for USD 33.73 Million (previous year: USD 33.73 Million) equivalent to ' 288.63 crores (previous year: ' 281.19 crores).

-Further, JPY 2,371.50 million (previous year: JPY 2,371.50 million) has been hedged by taking Principal Only Swap (USD/JPY) equivalent to USD 17.60 million (previous year: USD 17.60 million), amounting to '13,064.59 Lakhs converted at rates applicable on 31.03.2024 (previous year: ' 14,655.87 Lakhs converted at rates applicable on 31.03.2023).
+Further, JPY 2,371.50 Million (previous year: JPY 2,371.50 Million) has been hedged by taking Principal Only Swap (USD/JPY) equivalent to USD 17.60 Million (previous year: USD 17.60 Million), amounting to ' 134.58 crores converted at rates applicable on 31 March 2025 (previous year: ' 130.65 crores converted at rates applicable on 31 March 2024).

-23. Registration of charges or satisfaction with Registrar of Companies (ROC)
+22. Registration of charges or satisfaction with Registrar of Companies (ROC)

 For the year ended 31.03.2024